camillac/holmies/README.md

 -When explorer is on a wall

 ## Pseudocode of algorithm
-If explorer is on treasure, return true
+If (explorer is on treasure),

+return true

+else

-else for every spot next to location, repeat the problem starting with that new spot
+for every spot next to location, repeat the problem starting with that new spot